x676f64/secureum-mind_map/content/6. Audit Techniques and Tools 101/Slither upgradeability checks.md

 # 37 - [Slither upgradeability checks](./Slither%20upgradeability%20checks.md)

-Slither upgradeability checks Slither upgradeability checks helps review contracts that use the delegatecall proxy pattern using `slither-check-upgradeability` tool with following options:
+Slither upgradeability checks helps review contracts that use the delegatecall proxy pattern using `slither-check-upgradeability` tool with following options:

 1. became-constant: Variables that should not be constant
 2. function-id-collision: Functions ids collision